DeDop/dedop-core/docs/introduction.rst

 exploration and comparison with former outputs.
 It will have a clear, comprehensive, intuitive and accessible graphical user interface and comprise a flexible and extendible set of data visualisations and analysis functions for the L1A, L1BS and L1B outputs.
-As stated before, the ultimate aim of the DDP user interface is to attract community scientists to use and modify the pro cessing code and let them become acquainted with the new Level-1 altimeter products.
+As stated before, the ultimate aim of the DDP user interface is to attract community scientists to use and modify the processing code and let them become acquainted with the new Level-1 altimeter products.

 .. |DeDop3| replace:: DeDop\ :sup:`3`